deepscan/vscode-deepscan/deepscan/README.md

 # VS Code DeepScan extension

-VS Code extension to detect bugs and quality issues in JavaScript code including React.
+VS Code extension to detect bugs and quality issues in JavaScript, TypeScript and React.
 Works with [DeepScan](https://deepscan.io).

 DeepScan is a cutting-edge JavaScript code inspection tool that helps you to find bugs and quality issues more precisely by data-flow analysis.
 You can also use it for React because DeepScan delivers [React specific rules](https://deepscan.io/docs/rules/#react).